ripSquid/styrdokument/stadgar/eng/stadgar.md

 ### §6.1 Mandate

-§6.1.1 The mandate for The Chapter for Information- and Nanotechnology is the working year unless otherwise is stated in the chapter's regulatory documents.
+§6.1.1 The mandate for The Information Technology Chapter is the working year unless otherwise is stated in the chapter's regulatory documents.

 §6.1.2 Trustees attend their position of trust until the end of the mandate or until dismissal according to §6.2.3 or §6.2.4.

 ### §6.2 Appointment and removal

 §6.2.1 The regular election or approval of the chapter's trustees for the coming working year occurs during the autumn semester, unless stated otherwise in the chapter's regulatory documents in accordance with §12.3.

 §6.2.2 By-elections of commissioners and deputies in the union council is conducted in accordance with THS' statutes.
 By-elections to other positions of trust occur at the chapter meeting.